Sarah Bernhardt: La Dame aux camélias and first American tour (1880–1881)

 In April 1880, as soon as he learned Bernhardt had resigned from the Comédie-Française, the impresario Edward Jarrett hurried to Paris and proposed that she make a theatrical tour of England and then the United States.
 She could select her repertoire and the cast.
 She would receive 5,000 francs per performance, 15% of any earnings over 15,000 francs, plus all of her expenses, and an account in her name for 100,000 francs, the amount she owed to the Comédie-Française.
 She accepted immediately.

 Now on her own, Bernhardt first assembled and tried her new troupe at the Théâtre de la Gaîté-Lyrique in Paris.
 She performed for the first time La Dame aux Camélias, by Alexandre Dumas fils.
 She did not create the role; the play had first been performed by Eugénie Dochein in 1852, but it quickly became her most performed and most famous role.
 She played the role more than a thousand times, and acted regularly and successfully in it until the end of her life.
 Audiences were often in tears during her famous death scene at the end.

-She could not perform La Dame aux Camélias on a London stage because of British censorship laws; instead, she put on four of her proven successes, including Hernani and Phèdre, plus four new roles, including Adrienne Lecouvreur by Eugène Scribe and the drawing-room comedy Frou-frou by Meilhac-Halévy, both of which were highly successful on the London stage.
+She could not perform La Dame aux Camélias on a London stage because of British censorship laws; instead, she put on four of her proven successes, including Hernani and Phèdre, plus four new roles, including Adrienne Lecouvreur by Eugène Scribe and the drawing-room comedy Frou-frou by Henri Meilhac and Ludovic Halévy, both of which were highly successful on the London stage.
 In six of the eight plays in her repertoire, she died dramatically in the final act.
 When she returned to Paris from London, the Comédie-Française asked her to come back, but she refused their offer, explaining that she was making far more money on her own.
 Instead, she took her new company and new plays on tour to Brussels and Copenhagen, and then on a tour of French provincial cities.